openstack/nova-specs/specs/queens/implemented/multi-attach-volume.rst

 ===============

-The new 'multi-attach' functionality will be enabled by using the new Cinder attach/detach API which is available from the API microversion 3.45 [#]_.
+The new 'multi-attach' functionality will be enabled by using the new Cinder attach/detach API which is available from the API microversion 3.44 [#]_.

 Cinder will only allow a volume to be attached more than once if its 'multiattach' flag is set on the volume at create time.
 Nova is expected to rely on Cinder to do the check on the volume state when it's reserving the volume on the API level by calling attachment_create.

-.. todo:: A volume should only be allowed to be attached to a given instance once, regardless of multiattach.
-This requires investigation since the ``nova.block_device_mappings`` table and ``cinder.volume_attachment`` tables do not have unique constraints on volume_id and instance_uuid.

 There are problems today when multiple volume attachments share a single target to the volume backend.
 If we do not take care, multi-attach would